 - Become more effective in cross-cultural communication.

-- Develop your research skills.
+- Develop a qualitative research mindset.

 Value of the Badge